Home/Blog/Resource consents explained

 If you've been reading about Plan Change 120, LIM reports, or natural hazards in Auckland, you've probably hit terms like “non-complying activity,” “restricted discretionary,” or “permitted activity” — and wondered what they actually mean for a property you're thinking about buying.

-Why this matters for property buyers
+§ 1.0Why this matters for property buyers

-The zone tells you what's theoretically possible.
+The zone tells you what is theoretically possible.
 The consent pathway tells you how hard it is to actually get there.
 And since Plan Change 120 took immediate legal effect in November 2025, flood hazard areas and landslide zones have significantly changed those pathways — often without changing the zone itself.

-The six consent categories
+§ 2.0The six consent categories

 New Zealand's Resource Management Act 1991 establishes six activity categories.
 Every activity in the Auckland Unitary Plan is assigned one of these.
-Here's what each means:

 P